Where do I begin?

 Choose whichever you feel most comfortable with.

-If or when the time comes that you want to see a dentist, you can use the following “Your Wellbeing During Dental Visits” form.
-You can email it to your potential dentist ahead of time, or bring it along for the first get-to-know-you meeting:
+If or when the time comes that you want to see a dentist, you can email the following form to your potential dentist ahead of time, or bring it along for the first get-to-know-you meeting:

 Some survivors of sexual, physical and emotional abuse have found it helpful to print out the article below to show to their dentists: